That dollar amount reflects a 31.1% increase since 2017 and a 25.5% acceleration from 2020 to 2021 for the powerhouse European Union member.

-Based on the average exchange rate for 2020, the Netherlands uses the euro which appreciated by 3.1% against the US dollar since 2016 and increased by 2% from 2019 to 2020.
-The stronger EU currency in 2020 made Dutch exports paid for in weaker US dollars relatively more expensive for international buyers.
+Based on the average exchange rate for 2021, the Netherlands uses the euro which appreciated by 5% against the US dollar since 2017 and strengthened by 3.9% from 2020 to 2021.
+The stronger European Union currency in 2021 made exports from the Netherlands paid for in weaker US dollars relatively more expensive for international buyers.

-Given the Dutch population of 17.5 million people, Netherlands’ total $675 billion in 2020 exports translates to roughly $38,600 for every resident in the northwest European country with a northern coastline along the North Sea.
+Given the Dutch population of 17.5 million people, Netherlands’ total $691.8 billion in 2021 exports translates to roughly $39,600 for every resident in the northwest European country with a northern coastline along the North Sea.
 That average dollar amount eclipses the $38,600 per capita one year earlier in 2020.

 Netherlands Top 10 Exports

-The Netherlands’ top 10 exports accounted for almost two-thirds (65.2%) of the overall value of its global shipments.
+The Netherlands’ top 10 exports approached two-thirds (63.5%) of the overall value of its global shipments.

-The leading decliner among Netherlands’ top 10 export categories was mineral fuels including oil thanks to a -22% drop year over yea.r
+The most modest increase among the Netherlands’ top 10 export categories was pharmaceuticals thanks to its single-digit 8.8% improvement year over year.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Most Valuable Dutch Export Products further down near the bottom of this article.

-The Netherlands earned a $78.9 billion trade surplus in 2020, a positive trade balance that expanded by 27.4% over the $61.9 billion surplus one year earlier.
+The Netherlands earned a $71 billion trade surplus in 2021, a positive trade balance that expanded by 5.6% over the $67.3 billion surplus one year earlier in 2020.